 What I am trying to offer here is encouragement; the encouragement to awaken that insight within you.
 But this isn’t something I can do for you, nor can anyone else.
 You have to stop being dependent upon everyone else to think on your behalf.
 You have to stop accepting what others tell you as if it were truth, just because they hold some lofty position, or because it’s tradition or widely-accepted, or whatever the reason may be.
 And I’m not suggesting that you reject anything either.
 But think for yourself.
 Question everything, not in order to negate, but to truly understand.

 Learn to discover the answers for yourself, within yourself.
 Give yourself more credit.
 If someone else is capable of knowing the answers, why not you?
 Why should you be any less capable?
 You have the capacity to reason.
 You have the capacity to inquire.
 And whatever inner wisdom is available to others is available to anyone who’s willing to go within and listen.
 But perhaps you’ve been searching too much outside of yourself for the answers.
 And so I invite you to awaken insight and inquire within.

 Hi.
 My name is Nada and I’d like to welcome you to Awaken Insight.

-Here you will find articles on Spirituality & Conscious Living, Personal Growth, Love & Relationships and other related topics.
+Here you will find articles and videos on Spirituality & Conscious Living, Personal Growth, Love & Relationships and other related topics.

 I’d like to begin by making it clear that I’m not an expert in these topics.
 I have no formal training.
 I belong to no tradition.
 I have no degrees, certifications or any other academic qualifications.